 Nearly everything.

-Accommodations, meals, crew, transport within the region, permits, and group trail gear are all included.
+Accommodations, meals, crew, ground transfers to and from the rendezvous point, transportation within the range, permits, and group trail gear are all included.

 Flights, insurance, personal gear, alcohol, and discretionary spending are not.